 the excavated territory of the ancient city of Stobi are covered with entirely

-or partly preserved mosaics, dated mainly between the second and sixth century CE.
+or partly preserved mosaics, dated mostly between the second and sixth century CE.
 Most of them were discovered in the public or residential Roman and

 Late Roman buildings at the site: the Episcopal Basilica, the Extramural